ReitroDk/Aerox-OS/README.md

 ***

+Update 12/27: The "beta" script is ready; however, it currently only works on 1080p and 720p screens and still contains several bugs.
+Laptop and desktop compatibility is still under development, but the system should be relatively stable by now.

+I’m releasing these notes today because I’m currently restructuring the entire script due to compatibility issues.
+I still need to write proper documentation for the system.
+Given the timeframe I previously promised, it may not be possible to release the system in the state I originally intended, so delays are likely.

+***

   ⚠️Important Disclaimer⚠️

 **I am not responsible for any damage, broken hardware, or data loss that may be caused by using this system or the provided scripts.
 Use this software at your own risk.**